karolcymerys/udacity-reinforcement-learning-continuous-control-problem/README.md

 ### Training

-Feel free to train your own agent.
+Feel free to train your own agents.
 In order to do that:

 1. In `train.py` file adjust hyperparameters
 2. Run `python train.py` to start training process